-Recent observations, particularly using the Arabidopsis thaliana - Botrytis cinerea pathosystem, have suggested that natural cross-kingdom gene silencing can occur in some plant-pathogen interactions (Weiberg et al., 2013; Wang et al., 2016).
+Recent observations, particularly using the Arabidopsis thaliana - Botrytis cinerea pathosystem, have suggested that natural cross-kingdom gene silencing can occur in some plantpathogen interactions (Weiberg et al., 2013; Wang et al., 2016).
 It has been demonstrated that B. cinerea expresses numerous sRNAs during infection of Arabidopsis, and that some of these sRNAs can inhibit accumulation of certain plant defense-related transcripts apparently facilitating fungal colonization and disease development (Weiberg et al., 2013; Cai et al., 2018).
 Therefore, it appears that some fungal sRNAs can function in a manner analogous to the pathogen effector proteins.
-Furthermore, the discovery that sRNAs can transit between plant and fungal cells to modify gene expression in the recipient cell, opens the possibility for novel crop protection strategies based on RNAi.
-One such strategy, known as host-induced gene silencing (HIGS), typically involves generation of transgenic plants expressing long dsRNAs or hairpin RNAs with homology to the essential pathogen mRNAs.
+Furthermore, the discovery that sRNAs can transit between plant and fungal cells to modify gene expression in the recipient cell (Baulcombe, 2015), opens the possibility for novel crop protection strategies based on RNAi.
+One such strategy, known as host-induced gene silencing (HIGS), typically involves generation of transgenic plants expressing long dsRNAs or hairpin RNAs exhibiting high sequence homology to the essential pathogen mRNAs.
 Uptake of sRNAs generated in planta from these dsRNA species by the pathogen induces silencing of the target genes and ultimately suppression of the disease.
-HIGS has been demonstrated in several fungal and oomycete pathosystems (Nowara et al., 2010; Koch et al., 2013; Ghag et al., 2014; Cheng et al., 2015; Chen et al., 2016; Song & Thomma, 2018; Qi et al., 2018).
-To overcome potential difficulties with generating transgenic plant material and the associated GMO safety aspects, a new spray-induced gene silencing (SIGS) strategy involving exogenous application of synthetic dsRNA or siRNA molecules ('RNA fungicides') to the plants for the control of fungal pathogens has recently been described (Wang et al., 2016; Koch et al., 2016; Machado et al., 2018; McLoughlin et al., 2018).
+HIGS has been demonstrated in several fungal and oomycete pathosystems (Nowara et al., 2010; Koch et al., 2013; Ghag et al., 2014; Cheng et al., 2015; Chen et al., 2016; Qi et al., 2018; Song and Thomma, 2018).
+To overcome potential difficulties with generating transgenic plant material and the associated GMO safety aspects, a new spray-induced gene silencing (SIGS) strategy involving exogenous application of synthetic dsRNA or siRNA molecules ("RNA fungicides") to the plants for the control of fungal pathogens has recently been described (Koch et al., 2016; Wang et al., 2016; Machado et al., 2018; McLoughlin et al., 2018).

-The ascomycete fungus Zymoseptoria tritici is the causative agent of Septoria tritici blotch (STB) disease and is the major threat to bread and pasta wheat (Triticum aestivum and Triticum durum) production globally (Dean et al., 2012).
+The ascomycete fungus Zymoseptoria tritici is the causative agent of septoria tritici blotch (STB) disease and is the major threat to bread and pasta wheat (Triticum aestivum and Triticum durum) production globally (Dean et al., 2012).
 Z. tritici is a hemibiotrophic foliar pathogen, which invades leaf tissue through natural openings such as stomata.
 Z. tritici remains exclusively apoplastic through its infection cycle, which is characterized by an extended symptomless infection phase (10-14 days) followed by the rapid transition to necrotrophy (Kema et al., 1996; Keon et al., 2007).
-Considerable progress has been made in understanding the infection biology of Z. tritici, including the role of fungal secreted proteins in facilitating or hindering plant colonization (Marshall et al., 2011; Kettles & Kanyuka, 2016; Zhong et al., 2017; Kettles et al., 2017; Kema et al., 2018; Meile et al., 2018).
-Whilst the existence of numerous Z. tritici resistance genes (Stbb genes) in wheat germplasm has been known genetically for some time, cloning of the first of these genes (Stb6) was only described in 2018 (Saintenac et al., 2018).
+Considerable progress has been made in understanding the infection biology of Z. tritici, including the role of fungal secreted proteins in facilitating or hindering plant colonization (Marshall et al., 2011; Kettles and Kanyuka, 2016; Fones et al., 2017; Kettles et al., 2017; Zhong et al., 2017; Kema et al., 2018; Meile et al., 2018).
+Whilst over twenty wheat genes for resistance to Z. tritici have been identified and characterized genetically, only one gene (Stb6) has been cloned so far (Saintenac et al., 2018).

-Recent developments in the fledgling field of cross-kingdom RNAi prompted us to ask whether this phenomenon was involved in the colonization of wheat by Z. tritici, an exclusively extracellular (apoplastically) dwelling pathogen.
-Here we report the identification and characterization of the sRNA populations generated by this fungal species during wheat leaf infection, predict putative wheat transcripts that may be subject to cross-kingdom RNAi and carry out validation of a subset of such interactions experimentally.
+Recent developments in the fledgling field of cross-kingdom RNAi prompted us to ask whether this phenomenon was involved in the colonization of wheat by Z. tritici, an exclusively extracellularly (apoplastically) dwelling pathogen.
+Here we report the identification and characterization of the sRNA populations generated by this fungal species during wheat leaf infection, predict putative wheat transcripts that may be subject to crosskingdom RNAi and carry out validation of a subset of such interactions experimentally.
 The role of RNAi pathways in the infection biology of Z. tritici was assessed through the generation of targeted single gene deletion mutants.
 We also assessed whether Z. tritici has a capacity to uptake exogenously applied long dsRNA and sRNA and explored HIGS and in vitro RNAi as alternative approaches for characterizing fungal gene function and potentially also for control of this economically important fungal pathogen.